 Before we get started in learning how to dry calendula flowers – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-How to dry calendula flowers
+Here’s how to dry calendula at home:

-To dry: Spread the heads (or just the petals and compost the heads) out face down on a dishtowel, cheesecloth, sheet, screen, newspaper, old window screen stretched between two chairs, or dehydrator.
+To dry; spread out the heads (or just the petals) face down on a clean dishtowel, cheesecloth, sheet, newspaper, old window screen stretched between two chairs, or dehydrator.
 Oven drying is not recommended.
-Set your dehydrator to approx. 32°C-35°C (90°F-95°F).
-If you’re air drying the flowers/petals, turn them over every so often, and make sure to keep them out of direct sunlight.
+If using a dehydrator, set the temperature to around 32°C-35°C (90°F-95°F).
+If air drying, turn them over every so often, and make sure to keep them out of direct sunlight.

 Lots of love,

 Arcuri, Lauren.
 (Updated: September 17, 2020).
 How to Harvest and Dry Calendula.
 The Spruce.
 Retrieved from https://www.thespruce.com/harvest-and-dry-calendula-3016611

 Mrs. Homegrown.
 (March 15, 2011).
 Harvesting and Drying Calendula.
 Root Simple.
 Retrieved from https://www.rootsimple.com/2011/03/harvesting-and-drying-calendula/

 Deanna.
 (June 17, 2019).
 All About Calendula: How to Grow, Harvest, Dry, & Use Calendula Flowers.
 Homestead and Chill.
 Retrieved from https://homesteadandchill.com/all-about-calendula/